aspose-words/Aspose.Words-Documentation/net/getting-started/installation/_index.md

 NuGet is the easiest way to download and install [Aspose.Words for .NET](https://www.nuget.org/packages/Aspose.Words/) APIs.
 To do this, follow these steps:

-1. Open *Microsoft Visual Studio* and *Manage NuGet Packages*
+1. Open *Microsoft Visual Studio* and *Manage NuGet Packages* from the menu to open package manager
-2. Search "aspose" or "aspose.words" to find the desired Aspose API<br>
+2. Search for "aspose" or "aspose.words" to find the desired Aspose API<br>
    <img src="aspose-words-nuget.PNG" alt="aspose-words-nuget" style="width:800px"/>
-3. Click "Install"
+3. Select the desired Aspose API and click "Install"

 The selected API will be downloaded and referenced in your project.